-Services Are Highly Dependent on People – The quality of a service depends on the skills, training, experience, and attitudes of the people providing the service.
-Lawyers, doctors, hairstylists, car repair technicians, they all need to have the right skills, training, and tools to do the job properly.
+Services Are Highly Dependent on People – The quality of a service offering depends on the skills, training, experience, and attitudes of the people providing the service.
+Lawyers, doctors, hairstylists, car repair technicians, they all need to have the right skills, training, and tools to do their job properly.
 Often, the customer is a direct participant in the process.
-For example, you cannot have a surgical procedure done without being present.
+For example, you cannot have a medical procedure done without being present.
 The customer’s ability and willingness to play their role in creating the service has a direct impact on the result.

 Creating a Service Offering